ChithraEP93/azure-data-ops-monitoring/README.md

 # azure-data-ops-monitoring

-Azure Data Operations and Monitoring platform built using Azure Data Factory, Azure SQL Database, Power BI, and GitHub.
+End-to-end Azure Data Factory monitoring solution built using Azure SQL Database, Stored Procedures, and Power BI.

-The project focuses on operational monitoring, audit logging, pipeline execution tracking, and support-oriented reporting commonly used in Azure Data Support and Data Operations environments.
+This project demonstrates how to implement operational monitoring, audit logging, and failure tracking for Azure data pipelines.
+Pipeline execution details are captured in an audit table and visualized through an interactive Power BI dashboard.

 ##Project Objectives